bencoster/video2video/README.md

 This is my first attempt at working on a github script.
 This is a fork from rishbobb/video2video which added Controlnet support to Filarius/video2video fork.

 ## Installation
-To install the video2video package from its Github repository on Windows, you can follow these steps.
-Remember to hit enter/return key on each command:
+To install the video2video package from its Github repository on Windows, you can follow these steps:

 1. Install Git for Windows: Go to the Git for Windows website (https://gitforwindows.org/) and download and install the latest version of Git for Windows.
-2. Update the following example video2video installation destination with your Automatic1111 installation directory path.
-For example on my computer this is found in this location "C:\Vid-Extract\stable-diffusion-webui" adjust this to suit your computer.

-C:\>cd "C:\Vid-Extract\stable-diffusion-webui"         <---- Enter in your Automatic1111 installation directory path in the quoations.
-Then hit enter
-C:\Vid-Extract\stable-diffusion-webui                  <---- The prompt should now show your

-3. To clone the video2video repository to Automatic1111 location on your computer.
-In this example the above "C:\Vid-Extract\stable-diffusion-webui" is where Automatic1111 was installed, run the following command to clone the video2video repository.
-This will download the video2video github repository to your local machine.
+Update the installation destination directory path: Navigate to the directory where you want to install video2video, for example "C:\Vid-Extract\stable-diffusion-webui".
+Then, clone the video2video repository by running the following command:

+bash
+Copy code
 git clone https://github.com/bencoster/video2video.git

-When you type the above at the commandline on Windows in this example it will look like this at the command prompt:
- C:\Vid-Extract\stable-diffusion-webui\git clone https://github.com/bencoster/video2video.git

-For this example the newly created video2video installation is now at:
+This will download the video2video repository to your local machine.
+The newly created video2video installation will be located at:

+makefile
+Copy code
 C:\Vid-Extract\stable-diffusion-webui\video2video

-4. Install the required packages: Navigate to the root directory of the video2video repository and run the following command to install the required Python packages:
+Install the required packages: Navigate to the root directory of the video2video repository and run the following command to install the required Python packages: bash
+Copy code
 cd C:\Vid-Extract\stable-diffusion-webui\video2video
+pip install -r requirements.txt

-This will install all the required packages listed in the requirements.txt file. pip install -r requirements.txt
+This will install all the required packages listed in the requirements.txt file.

-5. Installation complete and now continue with the Support for ControlNet
+Installation complete and now continue with the Support for ControlNet.
+Note: Remember to hit enter/return key on each command when running the above commands on the Windows command line.

 Support for ControlNet: